 Student will be scheduled for 225 externship hours.
 MTI currently has externship site agreements in place, and those sites have agreed to host medical coding students.
+Externs are not entitled to compensation.

-Employment Preparation and Certification review 40 clock hours-lecture/ 10 additional outside clock hours/1.5 credit
+Employment Preparation and Certification review

+40 clock hours-lecture/ 10 additional outside clock hours/1.5 credit